Capheine/automation_scripts/README.md

 ## Requirements

-Requires **pygithub** to access remote repository.
-Add your github token to the *create_git.py* file where indicated, your user name will automatically be detected if it set in the config files.
+- Requires **pygithub** to access remote repository.
+- Add your github token to the *create_git.py* file where indicated, your user name will automatically be detected if it set in the config files.
 If not, add the username manually to the *create_git.sh* file.
-Make sure to set the absolute path of the python script to the shell script.
+- Make sure to set the absolute path of the python script to the shell script.
+- give executable permission to the files

 # Add/commit/push automation